VirtusLab/git-machete-intellij-plugin/README.md

 Firstly, you can fetch all changes from the remote using `Fetch All`. <br/>
 As you'd expect, your local `master` is behind its remote, so you perform `Pull` to get it in sync.
-Note that the pull does not require checking out the local branch in question.
+Note that the pull via Git Machete plugin does **not** require checking out the given branch.

 The edge between `master` and `sticky-header` turned red.
 It means that there are some commits belonging to the parent (`master`) branch that are not reachable from the child (`sticky-header`).
 In case of `master`, these commits came from the recently merged `common-scripts`.

-Let's `Checkout and Rebase onto Parent...` to make `sticky-header` back in sync to `master`.
+Let's `Checkout and Rebase onto Parent...` to put `sticky-header` back in sync to `master`.
 Fortunately, there are no conflicts to resolve. <br/>
 Once `sticky-header` is rebased, you can do the same for `fancy-footer`.